RC Fuel Injection, the global leader in electronic fuel injectors for high- performance

 A Short Tour of RC Engineering

-All of this injector magic takes place in RC Engineering's relatively modest-sized
+All of this injector magic takes place in RC's relatively modest-sized

 combination test laboratory and machine shop.
 Assisted by a staff of three fuel